racketlogger/docs/content/rules.md

 ## Match Format

-* Matches are played in a best-of-three set format *for leagues 3.5 and above*
+* Matches are played in a best-of-three sets format.
+* Scores are kept for each match and submitted to RacketLogger for the league standings.

+### Third sets
-* For leagues *3.0 level and below*, the home player can opt, at the beginning of the match (*not later*, unless the opponent agrees) if a third set will be a tie-break game to best to 7, with difference of two.
+* For leagues *3.0 level and below*, the home player can opt, at the beginning of the match, and *not later* (unless the opponent agrees) to a full third set if it comes to that, or a tie-break game to best to 7 points, with difference of two.
-* Scores are kept for each match and submitted to RacketLogger
+* For everyone else, the third set should be ended in a tie-break if the score reaches 6-6 and reported as 7-6.
+However, if *both players agree*, the game can continue can play to a difference of two matches, e.g. 10-8.

 ## General Tennis Rules